ddcornwall/100-days-of-code/log.md

 End Template for log-->

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D4: January 20, 2018 - Time spent, 1 hour 30 minutes

+**Today's Progress**:  Spend time analyzing National Archives records and re-studying the National Archives Catalog Search API.
+Try alternate searches for digital objects and tried to retrieve specified fields without success.
+Learned there is some good Space Shuttle Imagery of Alaska.
+See for yourself at https://catalog.archives.gov/search?q=alaska%20sts&tabType=online.

+**Thoughts**: For as much time I spent looking for 1) Better ways of finding digital Alaskana and 2) Trying to limit retrieval of data to just the fields I want, I don't have a lot to say.
+Found one promising approach to broaden my retrieval of digital objects.
+But it breaks my code because some fields are missing.
+And the National Archives description for filtering results fields isn't working well for me - I can only get some very top level fields to come back.
+Other fields get flagged as invalid -- even though I can get them to display when I'm not trying to filter fields.

+Tomorrow I think I'm going to style my results a bit more and get URLs from the results page to open in new tabs so navagating to a result and going back does not result in the search re-executing.

+**Links that helped me get stuff done**
+1. US National Archives Catalog API - https://github.com/usnationalarchives/Catalog-API

+**Link(s) to work**
+1. National Archives Alaskana Explorer - https://github.com/usnationalarchives/Catalog-API

 ### R1D3: January 19, 2018 - Time spent, 1 hour 15 minutes